inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 This command makes sure files you have in `static/`, `assets/`, `templates/` and so on are placed in the right location with other similar files for the application.
 The `--development` (or `-d` for short) does so by symlinking the files, while the `--production` (or `-p` for short) copies the files over.
 Symlinking makes future modifications to those files translate directly.
-No need to run `invenio-cli assets update` again for them.
+No need to run `invenio-cli assets build` again for them.

 In the browser, go to [https://127.0.0.1:5000/](https://127.0.0.1:5000) or refresh the page.
 And voilà!
 The logo has changed!